 When to see a doctor

 Vaginal atrophy is caused by a decrease in estrogen production.
-Less circulating estrogen makes your vaginal tissues thinner, drier, less elastic and more fragile.
+Less estrogen makes your vaginal tissues thinner, drier, less elastic and more fragile.

 A drop in estrogen levels and vaginal atrophy may occur:

 Vaginal atrophy due to menopause may begin to bother you during the years leading up to menopause, or it may not become a problem until several years into menopause.
 Although the condition is common, not all menopausal women develop vaginal atrophy.
 Regular sexual activity, with or without a partner, can help you maintain healthy vaginal tissues.

 Certain factors may contribute to vaginal atrophy, such as: